 - if supported, store the received IAB Authorization information in the UE context.

+- if supported, store the received 5G ProSe Authorization information in the UE context.

 For the Initial Context Setup an initial value for the Next Hop Chaining Count is stored in the UE context.

 If the PDU Session Resource Setup Request List IE is contained in the INITIAL CONTEXT SETUP REQUEST message, the NG-RAN node shall behave the same as defined in the PDU Session Resource Setup procedure.
 The NG-RAN node shall report to the AMF in the INITIAL CONTEXT SETUP RESPONSE message the result for each PDU session resource requested to be setup as defined in the PDU Session Resource Setup procedure.